kshitijk4poor/devops-cook/README.md

    - Verify the API is running: `curl http://localhost:8001/health`
    - Check Prometheus targets: http://localhost:9091/targets
    - Verify scrape configuration in prometheus.yml
+   - Refer to the [Observability Stack](OBSERVABILITY.md) documentation for metrics setup

 2. **No logs in Kibana**:
    - Verify Logstash is receiving logs: `curl http://localhost:9600`
    - Check Elasticsearch indices: `curl http://localhost:9200/_cat/indices`
    - Generate test logs: `python tests/generate_logs.py --count 10`
+   - See the [Observability Stack](OBSERVABILITY.md) documentation for logging details

 3. **No traces in Jaeger**:
    - Verify Jaeger collector is running: `curl http://localhost:14268/`
    - Check environment variables for OpenTelemetry in docker-compose
    - Generate traffic with demo endpoints: `curl http://localhost:8001/demo/random`
+   - Consult the [Observability Stack](OBSERVABILITY.md) for tracing configuration

+#### Dashboard Issues

+If you're experiencing problems with dashboards:
+1. Verify all services are running properly
+2. Check data source connections in Grafana
+3. Ensure metrics are being collected properly
+4. Refer to the [Dashboard Guide](DASHBOARD.md) for dashboard setup and customization

 #### Container Modifications Not Taking Effect